nikolailevshakov/scenario-examples-courses/Docker/cmd-or-entrypoint/step3/text.md

 - https://docs.docker.com/develop/develop-images/instructions/#cmd
 - https://docs.docker.com/develop/develop-images/instructions/#entrypoint

-In a nutshell, entrypoint is a binary and cmd contains parameters.
-You can override both parameters when you run the container.
+In essence, the entrypoint is a binary, and cmd contains parameters in Docker.
+When running a container, you have the flexibility to override both entrypoint and cmd parameters.

-In a majority of images entrypoint is 'sh' '-c', therefore you can just define CMD.
+However, overwriting the command is simpler when the entrypoint is either not defined or set as a shell.
+Therefore, for a more specific image, consider specifying the ENTRYPOINT along with default parameters through CMD.
+These parameters can then be easily modified via CLI when executing 'docker run.'

+Alternatively, if you prefer, you can leave the ENTRYPOINT as is (often just a shell) and provide the complete command in the CMD.
+This allows you to use the image seamlessly to construct containers with any desired command.
 ```

 </details>